Nicky Gile Stuns In White Crop Top & Skirt Set

 Nicky was posing inside a building in her skimpy outfit.
 In the first photo, she stood in the middle of the frame and placed her right hand on the banister behind her.
 Her other hand was holding her cream-colored handbag.
 The model looked at the camera with her head slightly tilted to the side.

-The third image featured a full-body shot of Nicky.
-She was standing on the first tread with her legs crossed, angling her body sideways.
-The hottie placed her left hand on the handrail to support her body.

 Nicky flaunted her killer figure in a skimpy white crop top.
 The garment boasted off-the-shoulder sleeves that helped highlight her slim arms.
-Her buxom curves were covered by the fully-lined top, but it looked like it could reveal too much if she moved in certain ways.
+Her buxom curves were covered by the fully lined top, but it looked like it could reveal too much if she moved in certain ways.
 The deep neckline exposed a generous amount of cleavage, and the short length of the piece highlighted her toned midsection.

 She sported a matching skirt that had a ruched look.
 It featured a high-waist design that hugged her curves and obscured her belly button from view.
 The bottoms had a snug fit, similar to that of a pencil skirt.
-The length was too short that it exposed plenty of skin.
+The length was so short that it exposed plenty of skin.
 The light-colored set complemented her flawlessly tanned skin.

-Nicky completed her look with a pair of light blue heeled sandals.
+Nicky completed her look with a pair of light blue heeled sandals and opted for two necklaces as her accessories.
 Her highlighted hair was worn down and styled straight.
 She had a center part and let its long strands fall on her back with several strands hanging over her shoulders.
-The influencer opted for two necklaces as her accessories.

-In the caption, Nicky mentioned she was back in Miami.
-According to the geotag, she was in Florida.
+In the caption, Nicky mentioned that she was back in Miami.
 She gave credit to Tiger Mist by tagging the brand in the photo.

 As of this writing, the share has racked up over 17,100 likes and more than 370 comments.
 Online admirers were quick to shower her with compliments and praise.
 Many of them raved about her fantastic figure, while others gushed over her beauty.
 Other fans struggled with the right words and left a string of emoji instead.